JoaoVitorPimenta/qgis-plugin-surface-water-storage/README.md

 Create a flooded area - this tool create a vectorized flooded area from a DEM, a area and from a parameter provided by the user, which could be elevation, height, area or volume

-Create a graph - This tool creates an area x elevation x capacity graph, widely used to analyze how elevation relates to the area and the storable volume in the topography
+Create a graph - This tool creates an area x elevation x capacity graph, widely used to analyze how elevation relates to area and storable volume in topography, it also generates area, elevation and capacity data as a .csv file

 ## Recommendations
 All layers must be in a CRS that uses meters